GremlinForester/strogganoff/README.md

 The MENU was a late addition, so it's basically the battleMETAL menu mashed in there and hastily modified to make it work for this mod.
 Although it's in better shape than the CSQC portion!

 And just to be clear, there is code from all over the place, written by many people over a very long time.
 I've tried to keep original comments, readme's and any mentions containing credits intact or at the very least where that code came from.
-To my knowledge all code used is GPL (or was up for grabs as-is) if hoever, there's an issue please reach out to get things addressed asap.
+To my knowledge all code used is GPL (or was up for grabs as-is) if however, there's an issue please reach out to get things addressed asap.

 ## Features